Contents

 How is OHSS treated?

 Mild to moderate OHSS symptoms usually resolve with medication, treatment, and lots of rest.
-You may have regular consultations, ultrasound, and blood tests to ensure that your symptoms don't worsen.
+You may have regular consultations, an ultrasound, and blood tests to ensure that your symptoms don't worsen.
 Some of the treatments include:

 Drinking plenty of fluids